babaid/AAPerturb/README.md

 The created data set can be used after for an autoencoder-like machine learning approach to capture PPI's and effects of mutations proteins.

 The execution flow is as follows:
-1. find interface residues on the PP complex, given a cutoff value
+1. Find interface residues on the PP complex, given a cutoff value
-2. Chose random interface residue
+2. Choose random interface residue
-3. perturb it
+3. Perturb chosen residue

 For now this perturbation is just torsion about the sidechain axes which could in theory freely rotate.
 In my head the only condition for acceptance of a conformation after a perturbation, is that there are no clashes between atoms.